bytecodealliance/rfcs/accepted/cranelift-egraph.md

 tooling included tools to "harvest" potential patterns to rewrite from real programs, and then use the superoptimization engine [Souper](https://github.com/google/souper) to find rewrite rules offline.
+Other tools such as [Ruler](https://www.mwillsey.com/papers/ruler) also exist to derive suitable rewrite rules.
 We could revisit such tooling and use it to build a significantly more effective body of rules semi-automatically.

 ## Proposal: E-graph-based Optimization